Harshch987/-CS5103_qha834_HarshChoudhary/README.md

 The program will execute and will print the output accordingly to the text taken as input.
 It prints the the count of unique words, number of lines and number of characters.

-Followed by unit test which performs operations of string as :
+Followed by all unit test which performs operations of string as :
 1. Word replacement.
 2. Count lowercase characters.
 3. Convert all uppercase character to lowercase.
-4. Returns the count of each character and lines (new).
+4. Returns the count of each character and lines.
-5. Checks for input text is empty string (new).
+5. Checks for input text is empty string.
-6. Removes all the special characters (new).
+6. Removes all the special characters.
+7. Replace the word only if pattern matche original text (new).
+8. Replace the word which match string and symbol (new).
+9. Multi Occurence Word Replacement (new).